COUNTDOWN TO ITE HCMC 2022 – WHERE TOURISM INDUSTRY “GROWING FORWARD TOGETHER”

 - Diamond Sponsor: Vietnam Airlines – Official Airline; Saigontourist Group

-- Other sponsors: Bamboo Airways, Vietjet Air, Vietravel, Sofitel, Dien Quan Group, PRNewswire and many more.
+- Other sponsors: Bamboo Airways, Vietjet Air, Vietravel, Sofitel, Dien Quan Entertainment, PRNewswire and many more.

 For more information, please visit: www.itehcmc.travel.